 Here's what we're going back to claim in Arizona:

 We're excited to escape the socialist clutches of New York, which fought admirably to keep our tax dollars.
 We've got big plans for our life on the road, which of course include more great Retro Injection content.
 (How about these two incredible arcades in Texas?)
 Like an RV, you've got to stay tuned!
-Click that "Get Our Spam!" button at the top of the page.
+Click that "Get Notified of New Stuff!" button at the top of the page.
 It'll leave you with more free time, versus pummeling refresh.

 The trip was not without issues, but we arrived safely and our new life is underway.